jaason-shi/learning-hub-user-documentation/docs/task2.md

 5. On the Assignments page, click on the assignment you want to submit.

-6. Click Add a File to browse for the file on your local computer
+6. Click Add a File to browse for the file on your local computer.

-7. Drag and drop files directly into the bordered-line box in order to upload the file for submission. **_note_** you can upload more than 1 file up to a maximum of 2 GB.
+7. Drag and drop files directly into the bordered-line box in order to upload the file for submission. **NOTE:** you can upload more than 1 file up to a maximum of 2 GB.

-   - click the Upload button to browse for the file on your local computer.
+   - Click the Upload button to browse for the file on your local computer.

-8. Click ADD to include the file for submission
+8. Click ADD to include the file for submission.

 9. Enter any comments you want to submit with the file.
 Click Submit to submit the file for grading.